Exporting Data

 Image Export (PNG)

-Press Ctrl/Cmd + E or click the export button to save a PNG screenshot of the current 3D view.
+Press Ctrl/Cmd + E or click the export button to save a PNG of the current 3D view.

 Data Export